Profile information

 We are a nonprofit farm animal sanctuary located in Laupahoehoe on the beautiful east coast of Hawaii's Big Island.
 We were founded in 2018 and are now home to over 90 animals who were saved from slaughter, rescued from neglect, have special needs, or were orphaned or injured in the wild.

-- Animal Care Intern: focused on feeding, cleaning, enrichment, plus a special project based on your interests and experience; accommodation in a shared yurt
+Animal Care Interns typically have a 3 month minimum commitment; focused on feeding, cleaning, and enrichment, plus a special project based on your interests and experience; accommodation in a shared yurt

 We look forward to welcoming you!Types of help and learning opportunities